26bruno/used-car-price-analysis/README.md

 ## Notes
 This project is intended as an analysis and learning project.
 The models are not meant for real-world price prediction.

+## Data Source
+The dataset was obtained from Kaggle (used cars dataset).